Ultimate Secrets of Shortcode Texting You Must Know

-An immediately recognizable example of good text message marketing is short code texting.
+An immediately recognizable example of good sms marketing is shortcode texting.

-Typically, shortcodes are used by businesses and organizations for their marketing campaigns.
+Typically, shortcodes are used by businesses and organizations for their SMS marketing strategy campaigns.

 Why?